Mélodie Daoust

-Mélodie Daoust (/dæˈu/ Da-OO; born January 7, 1992) is a Canadian ice hockey player.
-She has competed with the Canadian national team in numerous international tournaments and won a gold medal at the 2014 Winter Olympics, a silver medal at the 2018 Winter Olympics and a gold medal at the 2022 winter Olympics.
-Daoust is a member-player of the PWHPA and has been featured in many of the organization’s showcases, including the Elite Women’s 3-on-3 hockey game at the Skills Competition of the 2020 NHL All-Star Game.
+Mélodie Daoust (/dæˈu/ Da-OO; born January 7, 1992) is a Canadian former ice hockey player.
+She played one season in the Professional Women's Hockey League (PWHL) for Montreal.
+She competed with the Canadian national team in numerous international tournaments and won a gold medal at the 2014 Winter Olympics, a silver medal at the 2018 Winter Olympics and a gold medal at the 2022 Winter Olympics.
+As a member-player of the PWHPA, she was featured in many of the organization's showcases, including the Elite Women's 3-on-3 hockey game at the Skills Competition of the 2020 NHL All-Star Game.

 Playing career

 In 2008–09, she played with the Lac St. Louis Selects and helped them accumulate a 62–0–2 record.
 Daoust was a Montreal Canadiens scholarship holder in 2010 from the Quebec Foundation for Athletic Excellence.
 With the Collège Édouard-Montpetit Lynx, she helped lead them to a Quebec collegiate championship in 2009–10.
 In addition, she won the league scoring title with 24 goals and 31 assists for 55 total points.
 She accomplished this in only 13 games played.

 In participating with the Canada women's national under-18 ice hockey team, Daoust registered 10 goals and 23 points in 13 games.
 At the 2010 IIHF world U-18 championships, she scored a goal and adding an assist in the gold medal game.
 The following day, she flew back to Montreal to help the Lynx capture the collegiate championship.
 She scored twice and added an assist in the championship game, including the game-winner in a 6–5 win versus Dragons du Collège Laflèche.
 She had helped the Lynx accumulate a won-loss record of 44 wins, compared to 3 losses.